Camp Patrick Henry

-Camp Patrick Henry is a decommissioned United States Army base which was located in Warwick County, Virginia.
+Camp Patrick Henry is a decommissioned United States Army post which was located in Warwick County, Virginia.
 After World War II, the site was redeveloped as a commercial airport, and became part of City of Newport News in 1958 when the former City of Warwick and Newport News were politically consolidated as a single independent city.
 The airport is known in modern times as Newport News/Williamsburg International Airport.